 Similar to many other small state agencies, recruitment and retention of staff is frequently a challenge primarily due to uncompetitive salary levels.
 The high cost of living in the Austin metro often results in current and future hiring of individuals that reside in excess of 30 miles from our headquarters in downtown Austin.
 This in turn results in excessive commutes that affect employee morale, do to construction and congested roadways that exemplify Austin.
-The telecommuting ramification of Covid-19 on ECPTOTE has created a new normal.
-Currently all critical job duties cannot be completed remotely.

-V. Strategy Development
+Strategy Development